 The scientific consensus is clear that we must limit global warming to 1.5°C. To achieve this, the planet needs to reduce emissions by 50% by 2030 and achieve net-zero emissions by 2050.

 Canva’s Australian operations have been carbon neutral since 2020.
 As of 2021, our entire global operations, including print and subsidiaries, are also carbon neutral.
-We’ve now entered the Beyond Net Zero phase, where we focus on regeneration, building our impact and healing the planet with the ultimate goal of True Zero by 2028.
+We’ve now entered the Beyond Net Zero phase, where we focus on regeneration, building our impact and healing the planet.

 Australian operations are powered by renewable energy.
 We are currently working on matching our renewable energy generation and usage 24 hours a day, 7 days a week.
 Our regional operations in the Philippines, China, US, and Europe are due to follow in the near future.